pmithapara/hci-production-problems/pp-02/readme.md

 Your Palette URL:https://paletton.com/#uid=10z0u0k-mr-kAMYgWrcmj7eu89B

-Your Rationale: For the site introducing a new console gaming platform, I decided to go with orange with some shades of white and light grey because it associates with change.
+Your Rationale: For the site introducing a new console gaming platform, I decided to go with orange with some shades of white and light grey because it is associates with change.
 Here I was trying to grab users attention without distracting them too much from the product and tried to persuade the message of a new beginning.

 2. An **adjacent color palette** for announcing springtime tours at the Chicago Botanical Gardens